Sid-Sun/secure-notes-api/README.md

 ```

-Upon success, the Original ID is returned. **If an ID is not supplied or a note already exists with the supplied id**, A randomly generated 8 character ID is returned insted.
+Upon success, the Original ID is returned along  with `Status: 200`. **If an ID is not supplied or a note already exists with the supplied id**, A randomly generated 8 character ID is returned insted.

 Response on success:
 ```json